What Funding Opportunities Are Available For Dental Practices?

 Meanwhile, Unsecured Business Loans do not require you to offer collateral which, in turn, exposes the lender to a greater degree of risk.
 So, as well as making such products harder to qualify for, especially with an adverse credit rating, they also charge more interest.

-So if you’re looking for a cost-effective way to acquire equipment such as dental chairs, x-ray machines, MRI and CT scanners, surgery units, bone fixation kits or sterilization tools, you could look at Hire Purchase or leasing.
-However, if you’re looking to raise capital, you could release the equity contained within your existing assets (equipment, machinery or vehicles) with the help of Asset Refinance.
+However, if you’re looking to raise capital, you could release the equity contained within your existing assets (equipment, machinery or vehicles) with the help of asset refit finance.